 How To Disable Personalized Ads On Android?

-- Go to Setting on your android device.
+- Go to Settings on your Android device.

 - Tap on “Google“.